candidate-123/hmcts-frontend/README.md

 govuk

 ## Notes
-Will add global error handler
+- [x] Will add global error handler
+- [ ] Modify delete tas. already gets an id in route param no need to pass as queryParam
+- [ ] Add pagination and Filtering
-Research govuk style and components for use in app
+- [ ] Add clear button on taskEdit form Description Research govuk style and components for use in app